-We have historically paid a franchise fee to Dufry to license brands owned by Dufry or its subsidiaries, including the Dufry, Hudson, Nuance, and World Duty Free brands, and to receive ancillary franchise services from Dufry including centralized support services, such as treasury, audit and other similar services.
+We have historically paid a franchise fee to Dufry to license brands owned by Dufry or its subsidiaries, including the Dufry, Hudson, Nuance and World Duty Free brands, and to receive ancillary franchise services from Dufry including centralized support services, such as treasury, internal audit and other similar services.
 We expect Dufry or its subsidiaries to continue to license these brands to us and provide us with ancillary franchise services pursuant to the terms of new agreements to be entered into in connection with this offering.
-See "- New Agreements with Dufry."
+See "- New Agreements with Dufry - Franchise Agreements" and "- New Agreements with Dufry - Trademark License Agreement."

-We have historically received a fee from Dufry for our provision of consultation services to Dufry to assist Dufry in store concept and design, primarily for duty-paid stores outside the continental United States and Canada and in connection with the development, enhancement, maintenance, protection, and exploitation of the Hudson brand.
-We expect to continue to provide Dufry with consultation services pursuant to the terms of new agreements to be entered into in connection with this offering.
-See "-New Agreements with Dufry."
+We have historically received a fee from Dufry for our provision of consultation services to Dufry to assist Dufry in store concept and design, primarily for duty-paid stores outside the continental United States and Canada and in connection with the development, enhancement, maintenance, protection and exploitation of the Hudson brand.
+We expect to continue to provide Dufry with consultation services pursuant to the terms of new franchise agreements, all as contemplated by the Master Relationship Agreement to be entered into in connection with this offering.
+See "- New Agreements with Dufry - Master Relationship Agreement."